swiftlang/swift-foundation/README.md

 # Foundation

-The Foundation framework defines a low-level layer of functionality that is useful for many applications.
+The Foundation package defines a low-level layer of functionality that is useful for many applications.
 It is designed with these goals in mind:

 * Provide a small set of basic utility types.
 * Make software development easier by introducing consistent conventions that can be widely adopted by the Swift ecosystem.